RKA Info

 6. Exchange Traded Funds (ETFs) – Low Fees, High Clarity

-ETFs are like mutual funds but trade on the stock market.
+ETFs are similar to mutual funds but traded like stocks on the stock exchange.
+They usually have lower costs and track market indexes.
 They’re perfect if you already have a Demat account.

 Advantages :-